microsoft/ray-on-aml/README.md

 ### 3. Select kernel

 Use ```azureml_py38``` from ```(Jupyter) Notebook``` in Azure Machine Learning Studio to run following examples.
-> Note: Due to Conda env issue, VSCode is not supported yet when using the compute instance as head node when using with ci_is_head = True in getRay() method
+> Note: Due to Conda env issue,VSCode is not supported yet when using the compute instance as head node when using with ci_is_head = True in getRay() method

 ### 4. Run ray-on-aml
-Run in interactive mode in compute instance's notebook
+Run in interactive mode in a Compute Instance notebook

 ```python
 from ray_on_aml.core import Ray_On_AML